Calculus

 a

 ∫ f(x).dx = F(b) - F(a) where F´(x) = f(x).
+There are 2 parts of this Thm, but they are almost same, I'm writing both parts as one (strictly there are 2 parts).
 What's insane is that the area of the whole curve can be found by just looking at the values of antiderivative at the endpoints o the curve !!
 We'll see why that happens below.

 Essence of Calculus explaining Integration as area under curve => https://www.3blue1brown.com/lessons/integration